Full Article PDF

 Original Globe Street Article - *Note: Will need to register for a free ALM Digital Reader to view the full article

-GlobeSt.com: What else should our readers know about this infill project?
+GlobeSt.com: What else should our readers know about affordable development?

 Kinoshita: There is a significant shortage of affordable housing in Orange County, and it’s getting worse.
 The supply is tens of thousands of units short of demand, and only a few hundred new units are added annually to the inventory of affordable housing.
 This shortage not only affects lower-income families and individuals; it also impacts young people such as new college graduates who can’t earn enough to pay for renting an apartment, let alone buying their first house.
 According to the Orange County Business Council, our county is losing many of its young professionals who are moving to places where they can find a good-paying job and can afford the housing.
 Although we may never build enough affordable housing to satisfy demand, we need to build a lot more than we are now.
 One way to achieve that could be a strategic collaboration of county and city governments partnering with the business community as well as schools, universities, churches, hospitals and other public/private entities and organizations to create a path forward with funding, land and other critical resources for increasing the development of affordable housing.